sh1boot/sh1boot.github.io/_posts/2025-09-27-led-strip-wiring-tip.md

 brightness all the way along the strip.

 You'll see this in some prefabricated lighting strings which are _not_ designed to be cut.
-They'll have a third wire which is not connected directly to the LEDs, but at the end it'll be connected to one of the other wires, and that will complete the circuit from the far end back to the power supply to balance things out.
+They'll have a third wire which is not be connected directly to the LEDs, but at the end it'll be connected to one of the other wires, and that will complete the circuit from the far end back to the power supply to balance things out.
 If you cut those then they